sinzii/drafts/dedot_announcement.md

 ## Migration from `@polkadot/api` to `dedot`

-`dedot` is not designed to be drop-in replacement for `@polkadot/api`, but we make some intentional decisions to help migration process from `@polkadot/api` to `dedot` a lot easier and faster.
+`dedot` is not designed to be drop-in replacement for `@polkadot/api`, but we make some intentional decisions to help the migration process from `@polkadot/api` to `dedot` a lot easier and faster.
 You should already see some familiarities in api styling between `dedot` & `@polkadot/api`.
 More information about migration can be found [here](https://github.com/dedotdev/dedot?tab=readme-ov-file#migration-from-polkadotapi-to-dedot).

 ## What's next
 Dedot is currently in alpha testing phase, so it's ready for your experiments and explorations.
 We're expecting some more breaking changes before stabilization.
 Here a few places that we want to continue to optimize and adding further improvements: